rust-lang/prev.rust-lang.org/community.md

 [code of conduct][coc].

 In addition to the official team rosters, most teams also have a larger set of reviewers who are knowledgeable about the area and can sign off on code.
+If you're interested in getting involved in one of these teams, feel free to reach out to the team leader or any other member, who can help get you started.

-If you're interested in getting involved in one of these teams, feel free to reach out to the team leader, who can help get you started.
+If you are not sure where to direct an enquiry, the best starting point would be the [community team][community_team].

 [teams]: https://www.rust-lang.org/team.html
 [core_team]: https://www.rust-lang.org/team.html#Core